TurakhiaLab/panman/docs/install.md

 ## Using Docker Image

-To use <i>panmanUtils</i> in a docker container, users can create a docker container from a docker image, by following these steps:
+To use <i>panmanUtils</i> in a docker container, users can create a docker container from a docker image, by following these steps

 0. Dependencies
     i.
 Docker
 1. Pull the PanMAN docker image from DockerHub
 ```bash
 docker pull swalia14/panman:latest